muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --nobrackets
 Use this option to disable any bracket notes when generating the game list.
 It will disable notes such as `(Europe)` and `[AGA]` completely.
 This option is only relevant when generating the game list.
 It makes no difference when gathering data into the resource cache.
-Consider setting this in [`config.ini`](CONFIGINI.md) instead.
+Consider setting this in [`config.ini`](CONFIGINI.md#bracketstrue) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes --nobrackets
 ```

 #### --skipped
 If a rom has no resources attached to it in the cache, it will be left out when generating a game list file.
 It will still show up in the frontend (at least it does for EmulationStation) but it won't exist in the game list file.
 You can safely leave out this option unless you need the empty entries for some reason.
+Consider setting this in [`config.ini`](CONFIGINI.md#skippedfalse) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes --skipped
 ```

 #### --noresize
 By default, to save space, Skyscraper resizes large pieces of artwork before adding them to the resource cache.
 Adding this option will disable this and save the artwork files exactly as they are retrieved from the scraping module.
+Consider setting this in [`config.ini`](CONFIGINI.md#cacheresizefalse) instead.

 NOTE!
 This is not related to the artwork compositing that happens when generating a game list.
 This is *only* related to how Skyscraper handles artwork when adding it to the resource cache while gathering data from the scraping modules.
 ###### Example(s)